-In parental marriage, spouses go from being partners to being co-parents.
+In parental marriage, a concept first coined by Susan Pease Gadoua, spouses go from being partners to being co-parents.
 They work on untangling emotions and expectations that stem from other roles, keeping alive only the one that ties them together purposefully – parental.

 This requires a lot of emotional work and negotiating boundaries, but some couples find it to be one of the best alternatives.
 Not having to fight over who gets the house or kids makes this process more manageable than divorce.